Bremen City Hall: Location and description

-The city hall is on the northeastern side of the market square in the historic city center.
+The city hall is on the northeastern side of the market square in the historic city centre.
 Directly in front of it is the statue of Roland.
 On the opposite side of that square there is the ancient guildhall, called Schütting, still today the seat of the board of commerce.
 On the southeastern side of the square is the seat of Bremen state parliament, called the Bürgerschaft.
 East of both, there is the town hall and parliament, along with the Bremen Cathedral.
 Near the northern corner of the town hall, there is a sculpture of the Town Musicians of Bremen (by Gerhard Marcks).
 North of it, there is the Church of Our Dear Lady ("Kirche Unser Lieben Frauen" or short "Liebfrauenkirche").

 The old town hall itself, originally constructed in the 15th century, is a rectangular, two-storey hall measuring 41.5 by 15.8 m.
 The ground floor contains one large hall with oak pillars, historically used for merchants and theatre, and the upper floor contained the main festivity hall.